 At Firbank, we are committed to offering our students an educational program which allows each student to achieve personal success.
 Firbank values its tradition of high academic standards and every student is expected and encouraged to work consistently to the best of her ability.

 Our overriding aim is to foster a love of learning and to stimulate creativity, intellectual curiosity and independent thought.
 Emphasis is placed on taking individual thinking and learning styles into consideration when planning, teaching and assessing.
 In the delivery of the curriculum, there is an emphasis on the development and use of critical thinking skills.
 Risk taking is valued.

 In the Senior School, students, have opportunities to explore their potential and interests by selecting from a wide range of subjects.
 35 VCE and VET subjects are offered.
 Firbank also offers university enhancement subjects.

-- Click here to download Year 10 2014 Curriculum Information
+Click here for Year 10 2015 Curriculum booklet

 Extension and support

 The school has a commitment to encouraging and supporting each student in striving to achieve personal success.
 Our teachers, at all levels, accept the responsibility of meeting the individual learning needs of their students.

 Student progress is monitored carefully.
 Cognitive and educational testing is used to ascertain those who have specific learning difficulties and those who need academic extension.
 The data received from various external tests complements data collected at school and contributes to our ability to tailor our teaching and learning programs to meet the needs of our students.
 Members of the Department of Differentiated Education design, and support the delivery of, individual programs to cater for differing abilities, levels of readiness and learning needs.

 English Language Studies classes are offered to students in Years 7-10 with specific learning difficulties.
 These are conducted by the Special Education teacher who continues to support these girls in small group and individual tutorials in Years 11 and 12.